DASH Diet Helps Maintain a Healthy Blood Pressure

 Your risk of high blood pressure increases as you get older.
 But simple dietary changes can help maintain healthy blood pressure and prevent high blood pressure related health problems.

-Your blood pressure is usually recorded as two numbers, for example 120/80.
+Your blood pressure is usually recorded as 2 numbers, for example 120/80.
 The upper number, or systolic pressure, measures the force in your blood vessels when your heart contracts.
 The lower number, or diastolic pressure, represents the force while your heart rests between beats.
 Though both pressures may fluctuate, pressures should normally stay below 120/80.
 Accurate readings on several occasions of 140/90 or higher mean that you have high blood pressure, also known as hypertension.

 A DASH of Prevention